Loading...

 Controlling Unemployment Tax Costs

 The best way for employers to reduce unemployment tax costs is to hire only those employees whom they really need and who are qualified for the job.
-Also, they should monitor all unemployment insurance claims, review the employment of each claimant and ensure the proper information relating to their employment is provided to the state agency and be prepared to contest any claims they believe to be improper.
+Also, they should monitor all unemployment insurance claims, review the employment of each claimant and ensure the proper information relating to their employment is provided to the state agency.
+They should also be prepared to contest any claims they believe to be improper.
 Given that this takes a lot of time and effort, employers can outsource managing unemployment claims.
 For example, correctly understanding seasonal and part-time workers unemployment benefits eligibility is important but takes additional knowledge for varying state guidelines.
 With the necessary expertise and resources, they can ensure responses and forms are completed on time, and efficiently deal with unemployment claims from the very beginning to effectively reduce unemployment tax costs.

 Improve your unemployment claims management with an automated solution and achieve high efficiency, cost savings, and support while navigating the complex unemployment insurance process.